emqx/cloud-docs/en_US/intro/advance.md

 ## Significant cost advantages

-Charge per cluster instance and message traffic, not message count, and unlimited API and rule engine usage, so costs remain clear and manageable as your business scales.
+Charge per cluster instance and message traffic, not message count, and unlimited API and Data Integrations usage, so costs remain clear and manageable as your business scales.

 ## Fully managed operations and maintenance